mhstop/cellcount/README.md

 cellcount
 =========

-Count Unique Objects per cell.
-First program in Go with Redis
+Count Unique Objects.
+First program in Go with Redis using hyperloglog structure.